 When your question is about something from your own teaching or practice history, Arco can look through your recorded lessons, transcripts, and summaries and answer from what was actually said.

 To do that, Arco needs at least one processed recording or imported lesson in your library.
+If a student's lessons are organized in a Space, Arco can focus on that student's lesson history; you can also ask by date range or across your whole library.

 Students might ask: